aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 ### Choosing parts of your data

-!!! note "We support `JSON` data types only - see [data serialization for more details](#data-serialization-and-preservation)."

 ???+ note "Current limitations"
-    1. The `fields` parameter is currently only available to use with the `erase` method, with the potential for it to be added to the `encrypt` and `decrypt` methods in the future.
+    1. The `fields` parameter is currently exclusive to the `erase` method, with potential future inclusion into `encrypt` and `decrypt`.
+    2. We support `JSON` data types only - see [data serialization for more details](#data-serialization-and-preservation)."

 You can use the `fields` parameter with the dot notation `.` to choose one or more parts of your data to `erase`.
 This is useful when you want to keep data structure intact except the confidential fields.